Ak71685/dynamic-form-task/README.md

 UI is kept simple to focus on functionality

-No concurrency handling for file writes (single-user assumption)
+No concurrency handling for file writes

 ** Assumptions